firstdraft/guides/glossary-of-terms.md

 a = []
 ```

-You can add elements to an array with the `.push()` method, which takes one argument; the object you want to add to the end of array:
+You can add elements to an array with the `.push()` method, which takes one argument; the object you want to add to the end of the array:

 ```ruby
 a.push("doug")